What Does it Take to Be an Airfield Operations Specialist?

 Coordination: Adjusting actions in relation to others’ actions.

-Are There Job Opportunities for Airfield Operations Specialists?
+Is There Going to be Demand for Airfield Operations Specialists?

-In 2016, there was an estimated number of 8,900 jobs in the United States for Airfield Operations Specialist.
+In the United States, there were 8,900 jobs for Airfield Operations Specialist in 2016.
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Airfield Operations Specialist by 2026.
 Due to new job openings and attrition, there will be an average of 900 job openings in this field each year.

 The states with the most job growth for Airfield Operations Specialist are Nevada, Utah, and Iowa.
 Watch out if you plan on working in Nebraska, Minnesota, or Kentucky.
 These states have the worst job growth for this type of profession.